 Delegate Tasks Appropriately

 It’s key for lawyers to master delegation skills.
-This can make work flow smoother and boost productivity.
+This can make the workflow smoother and boost productivity.
 They should give tasks that don’t need legal smarts to junior staff.
 This includes things like filing, data entry, and handling calls.

 Delegating well means giving clear tasks with deadlines.
 It also involves explaining why you’re passing a task off.
 This creates trust and gets things done right.
 Using a Delegation Matrix can help figure out who’s best for what job.